megaport/terraform-provider-megaport/docs/data-sources/megaport_vxc.md

+# Data Source Megaport VXC
-Use this data source to find an existing VXC to use in resource calls.
+Use this data source to find an existing Virtual Cross Connect (VXC) to use in resource calls.

 ## Example Usage
 ```